sidsinr/Space-Impact-Web/README.md

 The objective of the game is to survive and beat the final boss.

 The player has unlimited ammo for the normal bullets.
 The player also gets one of the three types of different special attacks namely; homing missiles, laser gun and laser wall.
-The these special attacks are limited and can only be replenished from the powerup picked up during a level.
+These special attacks are limited and can only be replenished from the powerup picked up during a level.
 The powerup can also provide an extra life.

 All the necessary information during the game is available at the top; which include the lives remaining, the type of special attack and the number of attacks remaining, and the score.
 There is also an option to pause the game during the gameplay.